hyperledger/besu-docs/docs/HowTo/Configure/Configure-HA/Sample-Configuration.md

 ## AWS

 For AWS, we recommend the Classic Load Balancer.
-The Classic Load Balancer routes layer 4 and 7.
+The Classic Load Balancer is the easiest to configure and work with.
 Register the Hyperledger Besu instances to the load balancer and use the [liveness endpoint](../../Interact/APIs/Using-JSON-RPC-API.md#readiness-and-liveness-endpoints) for health checks.

-Another alterntive is the Application Load Balancer:
+For finer grain control, use the Application Load Balancer:

 * Configure 1 target group with n nodes
+* Configure multiple listeners with one per port (for example, `30303`, `8545`) you're using and route to the target group
 * Use the [liveness endpoint](../../Interact/APIs/Using-JSON-RPC-API.md#readiness-and-liveness-endpoints) for health checks
 * Register the Besu instances multiple times with different ports.
 Similar to configuring microservices on Elastic Container Service (ECS) or Elastic Kubernetes Service (EKS)

-* Configure multiple listeners with one per port you're using and route to the target group.
+### HTTPS Redirection

+With either AWS load balancer, you can add certificates using ACM (Amazon Certificate Manager), add them to the load balancers, and redirect all http calls to https.

 ## Elastic Kubernetes Service